1000+

 ALSPs are a viable outsourcing solution because of reasonable prices for handling tasks and various legal processes.
 In 2005, ALSPs were only about cost-saving and employment arbitrage.
 This case is still the same, according to Thomson Reuters’ reports for tasks such as document review, as 85% of law firms used ALSPs for their document review to save cost, and 52% said they use them to meet the highest document review demand.

-So cost saving still remains the key factor; the report also approves how ALSPs today are dispersing legal processes by providing legal expertise that is not available in-house and helping law firms with access to the latest technology.
+So, cost-saving still remains the key factor; the report also approves how ALSPs today are dispersing legal processes by providing legal expertise that is not available in-house and helping law firms with access to the latest technology.

-As the ALSPs companies have the ability to manage high-volume tasks with the help of their in-house expert team and allow law firms and corporate legal departments to focus more on core competencies.
+ALSP companies have the ability to manage high-volume tasks with the help of their in-house expert team and allow law firms and corporate legal departments to focus more on core competencies.

 What is the future of Alternative Legal Service Providers (ALSPs)?

 As per the report of Thomson Reuters, alternative legal services providers are likely to expand as the complexity and specialization of legal services grow.
 Furthermore, we can expect that even more parts of the ALSP specialty will develop in the near future.
-Some of the AM law 50 and Fortune 50 may still prefer to keep their work in-house due to their eminent internal resources of troubles underwent in the past with ALSPs, but the global market for ALSP services in the rest of the legal profession should stay expanding.
+Some of the AM Law 50 and Fortune 50 may still prefer to keep their work in-house due to their eminent internal resources of troubles underwent in the past with ALSPs, but the global market for ALSP services in the rest of the legal profession should stay expanding.

 Who is the biggest teamster for the growth of ALSPs?
 Technology.
 A few interviews of firms and companies anticipate the future of different technologies in ALSPs, including: